rrwiyatn/rrwiyatn.github.io/_pages/design.md

 Construction: Modular components with visible connectors
 </div>

-This project extends the Assembly system into a table, shifting from a compact object to a structure defined by span.
+This project extends the sub[Assembly] system into a table, shifting from a compact object to a structure defined by span.
 The same modular components and exposed connectors concepts are retained, but reorganized to manage lateral stability over a longer distance.

 A continuous band beneath the tabletop concentrates the primary structure, while vertical members transfer load between the surface and the base.
 Diagonal supports and X-bracing are introduced at the outer bays to resist lateral movement, stabilizing the frame without enclosing it.